 From arugula to watercress, leafy greens are fresh, beautiful, tasty and healthful.
 They're popular, too.
 Over the past several decades, salads have gone from simple bowls of iceberg lettuce to glorious culinary spectacles in the center of the plate.
-Greens like spinach and kale were once primarily served steamed or sautéed as sides, but are now found in cooked and raw preparations, from smoothies to desserts.
+Greens such as spinach and kale once were primarily served steamed or sautéed as sides, but are now found in cooked and raw preparations, from smoothies to desserts.
 There's one golden rule that applies to any leafy greens: Between purchasing and plating, washing them properly is key to food safety!

 Leafy greens need to be handled safely just like any other food.
-And some foodborne outbreak-related illnesses have been related to fresh leafy greens.
+And some foodborne illnesses have been related to fresh leafy greens.

 Top Tips for Washing Leafy Greens

 The first step in preparation of fresh greens, whether produced organically or conventionally, purchased from a farmers market or supermarket, served cooked or raw, is to wash them properly.
 Here's how:

 - Always start with clean hands.
 Wash your hands for 20 seconds or more with soap and warm water.

 - Cut away any damaged areas on leaves or stems before preparing or eating the greens.
 If something seems rotten, discard it.

 - If leafy greens are not labeled as "pre-washed" or "ready-to-eat," thoroughly wash them under running water just before chopping, cooking or eating.
 This will help reduce the presence of microorganisms.
 Hint: If you wash leafy greens before storing, you can potentially promote bacterial growth and enhance spoilage.

 - If lettuce has a core, such as iceberg lettuce, remove it before washing.